AlexXavierRuiz571/savr-budget-app/README.md

 # 💸 Savr: Budget Tracker App

-**Savr** is a responsive budget tracking app built from scratch as a cumulative project alongside my learning in the **TripleTen Software Engineering program**.
-This project brings together everything I've learned so far — from semantic HTML and modular CSS to clean, event-driven JavaScript — and demonstrates real-world front-end practices.
+**Savr** is a responsive budget simulation app built from scratch as a cumulative project alongside my learning in the **TripleTen Software Engineering program**.
+This project brings together everything I've learned so far from semantic HTML, modular CSS to clean, and event-driven JavaScript to simulate real-world budgeting behaviors.

 ---

 ## 📌 Project Goals

-- Apply knowledge from TripleTen sprints in a single, focused build
+- Apply TripleTen sprint knowledge in a single, focused build
-- Practice responsive layout and BEM-style CSS organization
+- Practice responsive layout, validation, and DOM interaction
-- Reinforce JavaScript fundamentals with real-time DOM interaction
+- Use BEM-style CSS and dark color theming
-- Lay the groundwork for future React and full-stack refactoring
+- Lay groundwork for full-stack and React conversion

 ---